giovaz94/isee-project-2023-2024/docs/report.md

 #### Food search and collection

 The high level behavior of the agents is described in the following UML state diagram that shows the main states the agents can be in during the simulation.
+State transitions events in the diagram reflect updates to the agent's belief base, triggered by environmental changes during the perception phase of the agent's reasoning cycle (`+belief` means `belief` has been added, while `-belief` means `belief` has been removed).

 - At the start of the simulation, each agent is spawned at a random position within the world and their goal is to find and collect food.
 Since they do not know their exact position and have limited sight, they explore the world randomly (`exploring` state).
 - When an agent finds food, it moves toward it, entering the `targeting` state.